 Okay, did you see I yelled that one?
 That’s because this is the one we often forget.
-We are around these kiddos 24/7, and it’s okay if we want a break.
+We are with these kiddos 24/7, and it’s okay if we want a break.
 See that Mom’s Night Out being advertised?
 If you feel motivated to actually get cleaned up, take that opportunity.
 Need a 10-minute break?
 Take it!
 If you have to turn on a 30 minute TV program it will not kill them.
 You have to have time too.

 9).
 Know Your Style

 This one has always been my downfall.
 I want to be a Charlotte Mason, unit study, crafty mom.
 Truth is, I’m not.
 I have spent years (and lots of $$) trying to be a type that I am not.
 At the end of the day, I feel insecure without worksheets in the core subjects.
 Can I do fun things on the side?
 Yes!
 This will never be my “core” curriculum though, no matter how much I want it to be.
 I’m finally okay with that.

 Just like you have your own style, your child does as well.
 The trick is finding the happy place in the middle.
 I have one child who can read and understand anything I throw at her.
 My other child has to hear, or watch, to learn.
 I don’t believe learning styles are exclusive though.
 I believe my children learn best from a variety of styles, even if they are stronger in some and weaker in others.

 11).
 Be sure that “can’t” really isn’t “won’t”